1. Know the 5-Year Retirement Red-Zone

 You should be planning your trusts no later than 5 years before your retirement to avoid rushing.
 For those of you who pan to work as long as possible, try and start as soon as you get close to the typical retirement age of 65.
 There are many reasons for a person to stop working earlier than expected, for example, if you become incapacitated with a disability.
 As you get older, the incidence of disability increases greatly.

 When retiring under pressure, clients can fall victim to choosing plans that sound good and just saying yes to everything.
 Often times the advice is generic and messy.
-Without the proper attention to detail everything can turn into a train wreck.
+Without proper attention to detail, everything can turn into a train wreck.